blockdeep/otter/Readme.md

-#  OTTER — Decentralized Governance on Sui
+#  Otter — Decentralized Governance on Sui

-Welcome to **OTTER**, the governance framework built in SUI blockchain for SUI ecosystem.
+Welcome to **Otter**, the governance framework built on Sui blockchain for the Sui ecosystem.
-OTTER makes it easy for any Sui-based dApp to launch, manage, and scale decentralized governance — no complex setup required.
+Otter makes it easy for any Sui-based dApp to launch, manage, and scale decentralized governance — no complex setup required.

 ---

-## 🌊 WHY OTTER?
+## 🌊 WHY Otter?

 In the ocean of Web3 governance, dApps on Sui lack a native, unified solution.
-OTTER fills that gap by offering:
+Otter fills that gap by offering:

 - A plug-and-play governance layer for any Sui dApp.
 - Frictionless on-chain voting with real-time feedback.